UKradioastro/UKRAA_PicoMuon/README.md

 * frequency of counts per minute
 * frequency of ADC values recorded

-A request will be made to [NMDB](https://www.nmdb.eu/) via NEST to get the previous days recorded neutron count, this data will be overlayed onto the day / week / month % deviation counts per minute graphs.
+A request will be made to [NMDB](https://www.nmdb.eu/) via NEST to get the previous days recorded neutron count, this data will be overlaid onto the day / week / month % deviation counts per minute graphs.

 These will appear as the required amount of data is recorded by the detector